River Taw: Course

-As a stream the Taw heads north and gives its name to the villages of South Tawton and North Tawton.
+As a stream, the Taw heads north and gives its name to the villages of South Tawton and North Tawton.
 Headwaters add to the size from a number of two major upper course tributaries including the Lapford Yeo and Little Dart River.
 Along the middle course the Taw receives the River Mole (distributary of the River Bray and a second Yeo), which all rise on upland Exmoor to the north-east.
 By this midway stage the river has increased in size and becomes a season-round recreational trout, sea trout and salmon river before becoming tidal at Newbridge, approximately 19 km from the sea.
 The river drains a variable width basin as one of many rivers in the strongly agricultural county, the river has a rolling valley surrounded by (in order of frequency of occurrence) animal pasture, cultivated fields and woodland until near its end.
 Its length is approximately 72 km.

 The Tarka Trail named after Tarka the Otter follows much of the river's course.

+In 1604, the activity of timber merchants and carpenters who floated timber on the river to Barnstaple angered the landowners, the Earls of Bedford and Bath.
+The timber damaged banks made to protect marshy ground from flooding.